wk275/qbTools-v2/README.md

 The environment is tested on following systems:
 - raspberry pi 4B- 4GB memory - 64 bit OS - Debian GNU/Linux 11 (bullseye)

-!! qbtools-v2 does not support a 32-bit OS yet.
+!! qbtools-v2 does not support a 32-bit OS yet for the full software stack.
+If installed on a 32-bit system, openhab and qbusmqqt containers are excluded. !!

 #### Check if your OS is running in 64-bit mode
 ```